 The person who wins the rally gets to serve to start the next rally, so if you keep winning rallies, you keep serving.

 A racquetball game is usually to 15 points.
-A match is best of three games with the tie-breaking 3rd game to 11 points.
-In each game, you must win by 2 points.
+A match is best of five games with the tie-breaking 5th game to 11 points.
+In each game you must win by 1 point, except for the 5th game tie-breaker which you must win by 2 points.

 For a serve to be ‘good’ it must hit the floor between the back line of the service box (the short line) and the back wall.